jackellis520/burger-clicker/README.md

 # burger-clicker
-An app to eat burgers using node and handlebars
+An app to eat burgers using node, express, mySQL, ORM, and handlebars